Quickest Detection for Changes in Maximal kNN Coherence of Random Matrices

 \subsection{Interpretation of the parameter $J=J_\mathbf{{X}}$}

-The asymptotic approximation to the probability $\Prob(N_{\delta, \rho} > 0)$, used in Theorem~\ref{thm:CorrScr}, is obtained in \cite{hero-bala-IT-2012} by relating $N_{\delta, \rho}$ to a Poisson random variable in the purely high dimensional limit as $p \rightarrow \infty$ and $n $ fixed.
-The first step in the process is a Z-score representation of sample correlation $\bR$:
+The asymptotic approximation to the probability $\Prob(N_{k, \rho} > 0)$, used in Theorem~\ref{thm:CorrScr}, is obtained in \cite{hero-bala-IT-2012} by relating $N_{k, \rho}$ to a Poisson random variable in the purely high dimensional limit as $p \rightarrow \infty$ and $n $ fixed.
+The first step is to recall the Z-score representation of the sample correlation $\bR$:

 These Z-scores lie in a $n-2$ dimensional subspace

 Due to the fact that